Tales Of Misadventures

 “So you have nothing to declare son, is that correct?” he retorted.

-“Yup” says I. “Oh, so you have taken this lot for a holiday have you, Bloody well pull over there and don’t move till I come see you”, well, his politeness didn’t last.
+“Yup” says I. “Oh, so you have taken this lot for a holiday to the Oktoberfest have you, Bloody well pull over there and don’t move till I come see you”, well, his politeness didn’t last.

 We sat there for the best part of an hour whilst everybody else disembarked.
 When he finally came to see us he had a more authoritarian attitude.